 - Acting as a liaison agent between existing business/industry and the departments of the township and the township council

-- Helping in the development of programs for revitalizing existing business properties and encouraging desirable business and industry to locate in our township
+- Helping in the development of programs for revitalizing existing business properties and encouraging desirable businesses and industries to locate in our township

 - Studying problems relating to industry and other commercial enterprises

 - Formulating policies, programs, and projects with respect thereto for recommendation to the council